Warrant card: Toronto

 Toronto Police officers are issued with warrant cards contained within a wallet.
 When opened the wallet has a metal badge of the force with the officer's identification number, rank and name.

 Edmonton

-Edmonton Police Service Officers are issued warrant cards, and as of August 2021, are the first police force in Canada to have Braille lettering with the officer's identification number, rank and name.
+Edmonton Police Service officers are issued warrant cards, and as of August 2021, are the first police force in Canada to have Braille lettering with the officer's identification number, rank and name.

 Hong Kong

-Customs and Excise Department
+Customs and Excise

 C&E issued three types of warrant cards: two are for customs officers and one is for trade control personnel.

 Smart warrant cards are written in both Chinese and English.
-The card is yellow in colour for customs officer and grey for trades control personnel.
+The card is yellow in colour for customs officers and grey for trade control personnel.
 The front of the card contains the name and rank (and UI for customs officer), along with the photo of the individual.
 The card is covered with a hologram made up of the logo of C&E.

 There are three different versions of the obverse: